 These flowing shapes and lines make great background patterns and can be used in both digital and print, and make a great graphic motif that you can use across a campaign, a series of work, or event.

 Nail this trend by using a combination of circles, squiggles, and blobs.
 The more random-looking the shapes, the more effectively you’re using this trend.

 4. Heavy but simple fonts

 In the past few years, designers have made use of geometric, decorative, and handwritten fonts.
-In 2020 fonts will become more simple, with the emphasis being put on using heavy or bold.
+In 2023 fonts will become more straightforward, with the emphasis being put on using heavy or bold.

 Heavy fonts are eye-catching and great for drawing attention to specific parts of your work such as a title or an important part of the text.
 Using a heavy font is an easy way to create a ton of contrast in your work, especially when combined with illustrations or photography.

 Use a heavy font sparingly in your designs, such as when you only have a small amount of text.
 If everything is heavy, then nothing is heavy.
 Keep in mind that a heavy font can be quite difficult on the eyes in big chunks - kind of like the written equivalent of shouting at somebody.